Three Steps to Remote Employee Onboarding Success

 Also, if you’d usually have weekly 1-1s, make sure these are already in the diary from Day One.
 And, if you’re new hire is part of a wider team, make sure they’re booked into the team weekly call straight away.
 Even if they have no specific actions in the first week, it’s great for visibility and inclusion.

 We hope you’ve found this useful.
-As a remote-first team when we’re not in-house with clients, we’ve experience onboarding team members this way.
+As a remote-first team, we’ve experienced onboarding team members this way.

 If you’d like some more personalised advice around anything remote working, or you’re looking to hire and grow your startup team now, then do get in touch at firstname.lastname@example.org.